 It has five properties:

-Click pencil icon to edit title property.
-As you see title is required property of Text type.
-It will render Text Input in Blog Post Content Object form:
+title is a required property of Text type.
+Once you create the the CTD - this property will render as a Text Input in Blog Post Content Object form:

-The slug property is also required, but also must be unique across all your blogpost objects in the system.
-Of course, if someone else would make blogpost CTD with the unique value of the slug, you could make an object with the same slug as the owner of the second blogpost CTD.
+slug property is also required, but also must be unique across all your blogpost objects in the system.

-The thumbnail property is the relation to Media CTD - a system type definition that anyone can use but sees only their entries.
+thumbnail property is defined as a relation to Media CTD - a system type definition that anyone can use but sees only their entries.
 It can only have one element added.